Google Cloud Platform: Single NIC BIG-IP VE¶

 HTTP Profile http SSL Profile (Client) clientssl SSL Profile (Server) serverssl Source Address Translation Auto Map Default Pool

-Note: These settings are for demonstration only.
+These values are for demonstration only.
 For details about securing a web application with SSL, see the product documentation at askf5.com.

 Traffic to the BIG-IP VE external IP address will now go to the pool members.
 To test in a browser, type: